A topic from the subject of Analytical Chemistry in Chemistry.

 1. Calibrate the TGA instrument according to the manufacturer's instructions.

-6. Start the experiment.
+6. Start the experiment and monitor the progress.

-Key Procedures:
+Key Considerations:

 Crucible Selection: The crucible must be inert to the sample and must not react with it at high temperatures.
+Platinum crucibles are commonly used for their inertness.

 Temperature Range: The temperature range should be selected to ensure that the sample undergoes the desired thermal events.
+This often requires prior knowledge of the sample's decomposition behavior.

 Heating Rate: The heating rate should be selected to ensure that the sample undergoes the thermal events at a controlled rate.
+A slower heating rate allows for better resolution of overlapping events.

 Applications: